 Some say that Hera, upset by having an ugly child, flung him from Mt.
 Olympus into the sea, breaking his legs.
 Others that he took Hera's side in an argument with Zeus, and Zeus flung him off Mt.
 Olympus.
 He is the patron god of both smiths and weavers.
 He is kind and peace loving.
 His wife is Aphrodite.
 Unlike most divine husbands, he was rarely ever licentious.
 Symbols include fire, anvil, ax, donkey, hammer, tongs, and quail.
 His Latin name, Vulcan, gave us the word "volcano," since Hephaestos used a volcano as his forge.

-Hades is the brother of Zeus.
-After the overthrow of their Father Cronus he drew lots with brothers Zeus and Poseidon, for shares of the world.
+Hades is a brother of Zeus.
+Following the overthrow of their father Cronus he drew lots with brothers Zeus and Poseidon, to share the world.
 Hades had the worst draw and was made lord of the underworld, ruling over the dead.
 He is a greedy god who is greatly concerned with increasing his subjects.
 Those whose calling increase the number of dead are seen favorably.
 The Erinnyes are welcomed guests.
 He is exceedingly disinclined to allow any of his subjects leave.
 He is also the god of wealth, due to the precious metals mined from the earth.
-He has a helmet that makes him invisible.
+His helmet makes him invisible.
 He rarely leaves the underworld.
 His wife is Persephone whom Hades abducted.
 He is the King of the dead but, death itself is another god, Thanatos.

 |Athens Legends: Gods and Myths Private Tour |